andrey-kondratov/camera-bot/README.md

 ### Feedback

-For `/feedback` command, the configuration options are:
+For the `/feedback` command, the configuration options are:

 - `Bot__Telegram__Feedback__ChatId` - the id of the chat where to forward the feedback messages;
 - `Bot__Telegram__Feedback__Header` - an optional header to prepend to the messages.